twillis209/igad_paper_pipeline/README.md

-# README
+# `snakemake` pipeline for the paper 'Leveraging pleiotropy identifies common variant associations with selective IgA deficiency'

 ## Setup

-This repository contains a `snakemake` pipeline to generate the results presented in our paper 'Leveraging pleiotropy identifies common variant associations with selective IgA deficiency'.
+This repository contains a `snakemake` pipeline to generate the results presented in our paper ['Leveraging pleiotropy identifies common variant associations with selective IgA deficiency'](https://github.com/twillis209/igad_paper_pipeline).
 It has been tested with `v8.23` of `snakemake`.

 We've used `conda` and `docker` to try to make things as reproducible as possible. `snakemake` should pull the necessary dependencies and images managed by these two tools.
 We can't manage installation of `snakemake` itself within the pipeline.
 I recommend `conda` to manage `snakemake` alongside the pipeline.

-As noted in the manuscript, we used `LDAK` (`v5.2`), which can be downloaded from Doug Speed's website [here](https://dougspeed.com/downloads).
-The code in the pipeline expects `LDAK` to be on the `PATH`.

 ## Reproduction